marcelotto/skout/README.md

 So, how are the IRIs for the concepts created?
 As stated in the first two assumptions above, the IRIs are concatenations of the base IRI and a normalization of the `skos:prefLabel`.
 The base IRI is the only required parameter for the translation to RDF and must be preferably provided in the preamble with the `base_iri` field (or its alias `base`) or directly given to the CLI (or the respective Elixir functions).
 The `skos:prefLabel` used in the concept hierarchy is then normalized by applying a normalization method, which can be configured with the `iri_normalization` field in the preamble.
 Currently, there are two methods available: `camelize` and `underscore`.
 If not specified, it defaults to `camelize`.
 If you are calling the Elixir functions, you can also pass a custom normalization function.

-For each concept in the concept hierarchy an `rdf:type skos:Concept` statement and a `skos:prefLabel` statement is produced in the RDF translation.
-By default a plain string is used for `skos:prefLabel`, but you can configure a language tag which should be used for all `skos:prefLabel` with the `default_language` field in the preamble.
+For each concept in the concept hierarchy an `rdf:type skos:Concept` statement and a label statement is produced in the RDF translation.
+The property used for the label statement can be defined with the `label_type` field in the preamble.
+Possible values are `prefLabel`, which will use `skos:prefLabel` for the label statements and is the default, or `notation` for the `skos:notation` property.
+By default a plain string is used for the object of the label statement, but you can configure a language tag which should be used with the `default_language` field in the preamble.

 The nesting of the concepts will be translated to both `skos:narrower` and `skos:broader` statements accordingly.